Damien Winter Middle School and Novice Invitational

 Public forum Paradigm List

-All Paradigms: Show Hide*Speaks Sometimes, ya’ll are too serious.
-Boost in speaker points when you compliment your partner in-speech - the more fun or earnest, the higher the speaks boost :)
+*Varsity Speaks: Boost in speaker points when you compliment your partner in-speech - the more fun or earnest, the higher the speaks boost :) I've found this gives some much needed levity in tense rounds.

 PF:

 Firm on paraphrasing bad.
 I used to reward teams for the bare minimum of reading cut cards but then debaters would bold-faced lie and I would become the clown emoji in real time.
-I'm still making my mind up on how much I'm willing to penalize a team for paraphrasing, and you're welcome to make in-round arguments about it.
+I'm open to hearing arguments that penalize paraphrasing, whether it's treating them as analytics that I shouldn't prefer over your read cards or I should drop the team that paraphrases entirely.

 “Defense is sticky.”
 No it isn’t.